 “High Risk” is a banking industry term.
-It’s important to note that there are many business models that are seemingly low risk, but fall into the high risk category.
+It’s important to note that many business models are seemingly low risk, but fall into the high risk category.

 There is nothing wrong with being considered high risk and there are many factors that contribute to risk.